aaviator42/StorX/README.md

 +-------------|----------+
 ```

-Key names are stored in the column `keyName` as strings, and the corresponding data is stored in the column `keyValue` in the PHP serialized format.
+Key names are stored in the column `keyName` as strings, and the corresponding data is stored in the column `keyValue` as strings in the PHP serialized format.

 -----
 Documentation updated `2020-08-24`